FAQS: PARTICIPATION IN GUAM AND INTERNATIONAL SWIM MEETS

 The Base Time Proximity Standard does not apply to the Olympic Games or to competitions which do not have a limit on the number of entries.
 For such competitions, athletes must meet the minimum qualifying entry times established for the particular competition, together with any other qualifying criteria.

-For the Olympic Games, the qualification and selection criteria is established by World Aquatics.
-If no athlete achieves the qualifying time, then at the sole and exclusive discretion of World Aquatics and GNOC, and subject to any other applicable criteria, the male and/or female athlete who has achieved the highest World Aquatics Points Table score in an individual 50m Olympic qualifying event during the relevant qualifying period may be invited to the Games/
+For the Olympic Games, the qualification and selection criteria are established by World Aquatics.
+If no athlete achieves the qualifying time, then at the sole and exclusive discretion of World Aquatics and GNOC, and subject to any other applicable criteria, the male and/or female athlete who has achieved the highest World Aquatics Points Table score in an individual Olympic qualifying event during the relevant qualifying period may be invited to the Games.

 2023 Pacific Games is a FINA qualifying event for 2024 Doha World Champs & Paris 2024 Olympic Games